codingcurious/codingcurious.github.io/README.md

 # Coding Curious
 A meetup for people curious about learning to code in Zagreb, Croatia.

+Here you can find:
+information about our meetups
+resources about learning to code we discuss our attempt at turning this into a website how to contribute to this repository projects by our members

 ## Intro
 Hello, hello!
 This is a central repository for notes, resources, projects, ideas, etc.
 ## Meetups